Chris Klippenstein

 Biography

 Chris Klippenstein is a PhD candidate in the Department of English and Comparative Literature.
-Her dissertation, "Performing Proximities: Neighbourship on the Early Modern English Stage," argues for a more capacious understanding of early modern neighbourship that emphasizes the sociospatial impact of 'atypical' neighbours including fairies, animals, and languages.
-Chris was a presenter on the 2023 SAA NextGenPlen and a recipient of the SSHRC Doctoral Fellowship.
-Her performance reviews have been published in a "Shakespeare, Race, and Nation" special edition of 'Shakespeare' (ed.
-Farah Karim-Cooper and Eoin Price) and in 'Shakespeare Bulletin;' her essay on the white nationalist implications of Shakespearean pronunciation across the long twentieth century is forthcoming in a collection published by Edinburgh UP.
+Her drama dissertation, "Performing Proximities: Neighbourship on the Early Modern English Stage," argues for a more capacious understanding of early modern neighbourship that emphasizes the sociospatial impact of 'atypical' neighbours including fairies, animals, and languages.
+Chris was a presenter on the 2023 SAA NextGenPlen and a recipient of a SSHRC Doctoral Fellowship.
+Her performance reviews have been published in "Shakespeare Bulletin" and in a 'Shakespeare, Race, and Nation' special issue of "Shakespeare"; her essay on the white nationalist implications of Shakespearean pronunciation across the long twentieth century is forthcoming in a collection published by Edinburgh UP.

-Chris has taught a wide range of courses at Columbia, including "Literary Texts, Critical Methods" (Columbia's introduction to the English major) and "University Writing: Contemporary Essay," and she has been a TA for "Queer Literature, Theory, and Culture" and "Shakespeare II."
+Chris has taught a wide range of courses at Columbia, including "Literary Texts, Critical Methods" (Columbia's introduction to the English major) and "University Writing: Contemporary Essay," and she has been a teaching assistant for "Shakespeare II" and "Queer Literature, Theory, and Culture," among others.
 Chris also worked as a Consultant for three semesters at Columbia's Writing Centre, where she was named Consultant of the Month in May 2021.